-But if you do not want to use so many plugins for increasing your website speed, you can just install WP Rocket, which takes care of caching, lazyload, database optimization and HeartBeat control and one additional plugin for image compression.
+But if you do not want to use so many plugins for increasing your website speed, you can just install WP Rocket, which takes care of caching, lazyload, database optimization, and HeartBeat control, and install one additional plugin for image compression.

 Of course, I would also recommend the very useful and free Asset CleanUp plugin to further reduce your WordPress page load times.

 So, 3 plugins along with the use of a CDN will make your WordPress website run at warp speed.